gkudelis/gkudelis.github.io/posts/2016-11-16-astonhack-drumhub.md

 have different timestamps.

-The commits are returned ordered by the commiter timestamp (as this is the order they appear in the repository), however, because of the duplication of timestamps it didn't really fit my purpose.
+The commits are returned ordered by the commiter timestamp (as this is the order they appear in the repository).
+However, because of the duplication of timestamps it didn't really fit my purpose.
 Of course, I could've removed the duplicate timestamps, but I felt that wouldn't have been the best representation of the activity on the repository.
 Instead, I decided I'd use the author timestamps and simply sort them, which worked really well.